LagoVista/docs/PipelineModules/Listeners/MSMQListener.md

 Password with access priveleges to your MQTT Server (if not an anonymous connection).

 * Listen on Port
-The port that you want to listen for MQTT connections.
+The port that you want to use to listen for MQTT connections.
 This is usually 1883, but you can add additional listeners that run on different ports.

-**NOTE:**  As this is a low-volume listener, primarily intendend for development and non-critical applications, SSL/TLS connections are not supported.
+**NOTE:**  Since this is a low-volume listener, primarily intendend for development and non-critical applications, SSL/TLS connections are not supported.